Discovering the Origins of Bonolive™ On the Road in Spain's Famous Olive Groves

 Possemiers: Certainly.
 First, although I mentioned oleuropein earlier, it's important to understand that Bonolive is not a simple oleuropein supplement.
 Rather, it's a unique polyphenol complex with a patented, standardized composition.

 We began years ago with basic cell culture lab studies.
-The results indicated that Bonolive could potentially stimulate bone-forming cells (osteoblasts), inhibit osteoclasts and promote bone mineralization.
-The next step was then to confirm these results in an animal model.
+The next step was then to confirm our results in an animal model.
 When those tests proved encouraging as well, we moved on to human trials.
 Not only did we learn that Bonolive works, we gained valuable insights into how it works.

 First, we need to understand the markers used for our analysis.
 The gold standard in bone research is the DEXA scan, which measures bone density.
 Also important is osteocalcin, which is a protein that serves as a marker for osteoblast activity or bone formation.
 And finally, we looked at blood lipid markers, because, believe it or not, blood lipids can directly correlate to bone health.